jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Comparison of Net-tools and iproute2

 There are two suites of tools for viewing and configuring network information.
 The original suite is called `net-tools`.
 The current standard is called the `iproute2` tools.
 The *net-tools* suite development was actively **ceased** in 2001 in favor of [iproute2](https://baturin.org/docs/iproute2/ "webpage iproute2").
-There is alot of information on the web using the `net-tools` but we generally want to deprecate the use of `net-tools` on Linux.
+There is a lot of information on the web using the `net-tools` but we generally want to deprecate the use of `net-tools` on Linux.

 The `iproute2` suite standardized on the singular `ip` command--unifying a disparate set of tools.
 Older Linux (pre-2015) definitely have `net-tools` installed.
 Now Linux distributions are only including the `iproute2` package.